-We’re going to focus on the online filing service and its features, pricing, optional add ons and ease of use.
+We’re going to focus on the H&R Block online filing service and its features, pricing, optional add ons and ease of use.

-With its headquarters based in Kansas, the company has around 12,000 retail locations and their software has helped prepare more than 800 million tax returns every year.
+With its headquarters based in Kansas, H&R Block has around 12,000 retail locations and their software has helped prepare more than 800 million tax returns every year.

-H&R Block will let you file your Federal and State taxes for free if you fall in anyone of the following situations:
+The H&R Block free tax software will let you file your Federal and State taxes for free if you fall in anyone of the following situations: